AnonimousHTML/gm-discordAPI/user.md

 * `string` locale
 the user's chosen language option
 * `boolean` verified
 whether the email on this account has been verified
 * `string` email
 the user's email
 * `integer` flags
 the [flags](https://discord.com/developers/docs/resources/user#user-object-user-flags) on a user's account
 * `integer` premium_type
 the type of [Nitro subscription](https://discord.com/developers/docs/resources/user#user-object-premium-types) on a user's account
 * `integer` public_flags
 the public [flags](https://discord.com/developers/docs/resources/user#user-object-user-flags) on a user's account

 ---
 # Methods
-# `avatarUrl`
+# `string` `avatarUrl`

 # Arguments
 * `integer` size